nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Uppercase text

+As a general rule, all text in the XHTML files should be written in sentence case: The first word of the sentence or heading is capitalised, as well as proper nouns and other words as required by a more specific rule.
+Some acronyms are written in all uppercase.
+If all caps (or small caps) formatting is desired in cases where the use of capital letters is not required by ortography, it should taken care of through CSS.

-The source material may contain text that is set in all uppercase or small caps for layout reasons.
-Common examples are headings, title page text and lead-ins, where the first words of a chapter or block of text are set in a different style.
-Such text must be represented with lower case letters, with an initial capital letter at the beginning of the heading or sentence.
-Exceptions to this rule are proper nouns, which have an initial capital letter, and certain acronyms and abbreviations.
-Lead-ins are marked up with `<span class="lead-in">`.
+In many cases, however, the source material contains text styled as all caps or small caps, which is transferred to the XHTML files as uppercase letters.
+This is commonly found in headings and in lead-ins, where the first words of a chapter or block of text are set in all caps or small caps in the source.

-When uppercase text is changed to lower case, the spelling should conform to, firstly, capitalization patterns in the surrounding text and, secondly, capitalization rules of the language.
-Where capital letters represent symbols, or are used in formulas or mathematical expressions, it is very important to preserve the original representation.
+In general, the Supplier is not expected to normalise capitalisation (change it to sentence case) unless the Ordering Agency specifically requests this.

+For lead-ins, the Supplier must normalise capitalisation and apply `<span class="lead-in">` to the lead-in text.
+In doing this, care should be taken to respect capitalisation patterns in the surrounding text as well as language specific conventions.

+All caps or small caps may also be used to emphasise words or short passages of body text.
+If the source file is an EPUB or other HTML based publication where such styling is applied using CSS, the markup `<strong class="all-caps">` or `<strong class="small-caps">` should be used to preserve the styling.

 ## Specific Requirements for Advanced Content